 PAD can partially or completely block blood flow to your limbs, but this can be treated through the use of a procedure known as stent angioplasty.
-This procedure is used to restore blood flow to the blocked arteries using a mesh stent.
+This procedure uses a mesh stent to restore blood flow to the blocked arteries.
 Stent angioplasty is a non-surgical procedure that inserts a catheter into the blocked artery and implants a small mesh stent which is then expanded by a tiny balloon.
-Once the stent expands, it compresses the formation of plaque returning blood flow to the artery.
+Once the stent expands, it compresses plaque formation, returning blood flow to the artery.

-There are numerous benefits from choosing nonsurgical, outpatient treatment for Peripheral Artery Disease:
+There are numerous benefits to choosing nonsurgical, outpatient treatment for Peripheral Artery Disease:

 - Allows patients to avoid a hospital stay